 St. Joachim Student Choir

-These musical ensemble cater to the Spanish-speaking community.
-Like the other choral groups at St. Joachim, they consists of voices and mostly stringed instruments.
-More info en Español press the Español button on the bottom right of this page.
+These musical ensembles cater to the Spanish-speaking community.
+Like the other choral groups at St. Joachim, they consist of voices and mostly stringed instruments.
+More info en Español press the Español button on the top right of this page.

 MUSIC MINISTRY QUESTIONS